Dxsonu7/Spotify-Clone-App/README.md

 ## Notes

-This project allowed me to exoplore and polish my skills on building a **responsive UI** with ConstraintLayout, Android Studio, Kotlin, and XML
+This project allowed me to explore and polish my skills on building a **responsive UI** with ConstraintLayout, Android Studio, Kotlin, and XML.